wrac4242/dnd_api/plan.md

 ### Hex tiles

 [Hexagon Information](https://www.redblobgames.com/grids/hexagons/)
 Hex Coordinates are stored in the "axial coordinate scheme"
+If a tile is not returned, then it does not exist

 /tiles
     get: list all tiles